 default

-Kidney disease, also known as renal failure, is a common condition in middle-aged to older cats and dogs.
-Occasionally, there is an underlying cause such as cysts in the kidneys or ingestion of a toxin (such as lilies in cats, or raisins in dogs), however, in the majority of cases, no cause is found.
-Renal failure is a progressive condition.
-Many animals can survive for several years as treatment slows down deterioration, but eventually affected pets will need to be put to sleep (euthanasia).
+Chronic kidney disease, also known as renal disease, is a common condition in middle-aged to older cats and dogs.
+It is most often caused by age-related degeneration of the kidney tissue, though occasionally there is an underlying cause such as cysts in the kidneys, or ingestion of a toxin (such as lilies in cats, or raisins in dogs).
+CKD is a progressive condition; many animals can survive for several years as treatment slows down deterioration, but eventually affected pets will need to be put to sleep (euthanasia).

 symptoms